 Illinois S corps also must pay a 1.5% tax on their business’s net income to the Illinois Department of Revenue.
 Visit the Illinois General Assembly website to read more about the Illinois Personal Property Replacement Tax.

 Illinois Sales and Use Tax

 Illinois has a 6.25% state sales tax.
-Local jurisdictions may have an additional tax that is added to this, but local jurisdiction sales taxes are capped at 4.75%.
-State sales taxes may need to be paid multiple times throughout the year.
-Visit Illinois’s Department of Revenue website to learn more.
+Local jurisdictions may levy an additional tax on top of this, but the state caps local sales tax rates at 4.75%.
+Illinois businesses may need to pay state sales taxes at multiple times throughout the year.
+Visit the Illinois Department of Revenue website to learn more.

 Additional State Taxes

-Illinois’s Department of Revenue outlines numerous taxes specific to the state of Illinois that depend on your industry, number of employees, and location.
+The Illinois Department of Revenue outlines numerous other state-specific taxes your business may have to pay, depending on its industry, number of employees, and location.
 Some examples of these additional taxes include:

-Check out Illinois’s Department of Revenue’s website for more information.
+Visit the Illinois Department of Revenue website for more information.

 Illinois Local Taxes

-Local jurisdictions may have additional rules governing businesses in the area.
-Whether your business is in Chicago, Aurora, or a smaller city, you may have local taxes and permits that apply to your business, and we recommend you familiarize yourself with any local laws that can impact your business’s operations and tax obligations.
+Local jurisdictions in Illinois may have additional rules governing businesses in the area.
+Whether your business operates in Chicago, Aurora, or a smaller city, local taxes and permits may apply to your business.
+Make sure you familiarize yourself with any local laws that can impact your business’s operations and tax obligations.